-terrestrial or aquatic

-or large or small.

-Give examples that would be difficult to classify into each group.
-Find out about Linnaeus inclusion of animals such as Homo ferus (wild man) and Homo caudatus (man with tail) might have been included in the classification system.
-Discuss why you of how this might look.
-Recreate parts of the different systems using experiments at http://tinyurl.com/me4blww Explore Darwin's idea of evolution by using websites such as http://tinyurl.com/px le7sh think that some species have been names upt o 20 times in the classification system.
-Create a new animal which would fit into a specific part of the classification system.
-Resource needs Resource needs Resource needs Resource needs Resource needs
+- Linnaeus used to classify animals e.g. by if they were wild or domestic or terrestrial or aquatic or large or small. - Give examples that would be difficult to classify into each group. - Linnaeus inclusion of animals such as Homo ferus (wild man) and Homo caudatus (man with tail) might have been included in the classification system. - Discuss why you think that some species have been names up to 20 times in the classification system. - Create a new animal which would fit into a specific part of the classification system.